grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 She smiled.

 "OK then.
 Now what do we do?"
 Asked Percy.
+"If we were on the surface, I'd try to raise him on the radio.
+But I arranged with Shakes to rendezvous at depth, so no one sees us.
+I'd hate to blow our cover by surfacing now."

 "I don't know.
 He's well out of range of ship-to-ship.
 I'd guess something like 20 nautical miles off still or so.
-We could hit him with active."
+We could hit them with active."

 "If it turns out you're wrong and the contact is actually that sub with the ram on it's bow tearing it's way towards us, then active pinging them will be sending a signal telling them exactly where we are."
 Captain Percy paused.
 "We have the advantage of being completely hidden at the moment.
 I hate to just hand that away."

 Hemi shrugged.
+"That's why I leave that decision to you."

 Percy considered.
 "You are fairly certain it's Shakes?"
 She asked Hemi.